FKCodebase/Snippet-Dump/README.md

 ```

 <p>
-The ID generator class implements the genratation of minimal integer
+The IDGenerator class implements the genratation of minimal integer
 identifiers for not security relevant code.
 </p>